 - Diabetes insipidus is caused by improper folding of mutant versions of V2 — the vasopressin (ADH) receptor or aquaporin

-- Familial hypercholesterolemia is caused by failure of mutant low-density lipoprotein (LDL) receptors to reach the plasma membrane.
+- Familial hypercholesterolemia is caused by the failure of mutant low-density lipoprotein (LDL) receptors to reach the plasma membrane.

 - Osteogenesis imperfecta is caused by the failure of mutant Type I collagen molecules to assemble correctly.

 - Mutant proteins may aggregate forming insoluble, nonfunctional deposits.
-This is particularly likely if the mutation causes hydrophobic R groups to be displayed at the surface of the molecule rather than in its interior and/or triggers the formation of the beta conformation in a formerly-soluble protein.
+This is particularly likely if the mutation causes hydrophobic R groups to be displayed at the surface of the molecule rather than in its interior and/or triggers the formation of the beta conformation in a formerly soluble protein.
 Insoluble aggregates of any protein dominated by beta conformation are called amyloid.

 - Bovine spongiform encephalopathy (BSE) “mad cow”) disease and the human version — Creutzfeldt-Jakob disease (CJD) — are characterized by amyloid deposits in the brain of a mutant version of the prion protein.

-- The normal protein has lots of alpha helical regions and is soluble.
+- The normal protein has lots of alpha-helical regions and is soluble.
 In the mutant version, the alpha helix is converted into beta conformation and the protein becomes insoluble.

 Curiously, tiny amounts of the mutant version can trigger the alpha-to-beta conversion in the normal protein.
 Thus the mutant version can be infectious.
 There have been several cases in Europe of people ill with Creutzfeldt-Jakob disease that may have acquired it from ingesting tiny amounts of the mutant protein in their beef.

-A number of other proteins altered by a point mutation in the gene encoding them, e.g.: fibrinogen, lysozyme, transthyretin (a serum protein that transports thyroxin and retinol (vitamin A) in the blood) can form insoluble amyloid deposits in humans.
+Some other proteins altered by a point mutation in the gene encoding them, e.g.: fibrinogen, lysozyme, transthyretin (a serum protein that transports thyroxin and retinol (vitamin A) in the blood) can form insoluble amyloid deposits in humans.

-The many hydrogen bonds that can form between the polypeptide backbones in the beta conformation suggests that this is a stable secondary structure potentially available to many proteins and so a tendency to form insoluble aggregates is as well.
+The many hydrogen bonds that can form between the polypeptide backbones in the beta conformation suggest that this is a stable secondary structure potentially available to many proteins and so a tendency to form insoluble aggregates is as well.